-- A. Construction of a new single-family, duplex, triplex or quadraplex structure within the Neighborhood 1 and Neighborhood 2 Zoning Districts, except as part of an approval of a new subdivision as defined by Section 30.3.A or as part of a multi-dwelling development, shall be required to plant a minimum of one large maturing tree for every 40 feet of lot width or one small maturing tree for every 30 feet of lot width between the residential building and the public street right-of-way, pursuant to Section 4.1 of the UDO Zoning Administration Manual.
+- A. Construction of a new single-family, duplex, triplex or quadraplex structure, except as part of an approval of a standard subdivision as defined by Section 30.3.A, approval of a minor subdivision as defined by Section 30.3.D, or as part of a multi-dwelling development, shall be required to plant a minimum of one large maturing tree for every 40 feet of lot width or one small maturing tree for every 30 feet of lot width between the residential building and the public street right-of-way, pursuant to the Charlotte Tree Manual.
 Trees may be planted within the right-of-way to meet the requirements of this section unless the project is adjacent to NCDOT right-of-way.
 A minimum of one tree per lot shall be required. - 1.
-Sites with demonstrated constraints including water meters, sewer lines, driveways, and sight triangles may meet this requirement through payment-in-lieu, or planting in alternate locations pursuant to the Charlotte Tree Manual.
+Sites with demonstrated constraints including water meters, sewer lines, driveways, sight triangles, and planting location conflicts related to other trees may meet this requirement through payment-in-lieu, or planting in alternate locations pursuant to the Charlotte Tree Manual. - B. Existing large maturing shade trees two-inch caliper or greater preserved between the building and the public street right-of-way may be counted towards this requirement if they are adequately protected during construction.

-- B. Existing large maturing shade trees two-inch caliper or greater preserved between the building and the public street right-of-way may be counted towards this requirement if they are adequately protected during construction. - C. Trees planted in the public street right-of-way to meet this requirement shall be a minimum of two-inch caliper.
+- C. Trees planted in the public street right-of-way to meet this requirement shall be a minimum of two-inch caliper.
 Large maturing trees shall not be planted within 25 feet of overhead power distribution.
 Small maturing trees may be planted where overhead power distribution lines would interfere with normal growth of large maturing trees.
 Large and small maturing trees shall not be planted within any electric utility rights-of-way for overhead transmission lines, without documented and confirmed authorization of the corresponding utility provider. - D. Trees required by this section or protected as a condition of a previously approved development plan, which die, are missing, or are otherwise deemed unhealthy by the City, shall be removed and replaced by the property owner, normally during the next planting season which is November through March pursuant to the Charlotte Tree Manual.